Mastering qualitative analysis

 • IBM Watson: IBM Watson is a cognitive computing platform that uses AI to analyze large volumes of data, including qualitative data.
 It can identify themes and patterns in the data and provide insights to help researchers make sense of their findings.

 • Lexalytics: Lexalytics is a text analytics software that uses AI to analyze unstructured data, such as open-ended survey responses.
-It can identify themes and sentiment in the data and provide insights to help researchers make sense of their findings.
+It can identify themes and sentiments in the data and provide insights to help researchers make sense of their findings.

 The Future of Qualitative Data Analysis